aldofunes/mudc/README.md

-#Mexican Universities Debating Championship \n This repository contains the mudc.mx website developed using Meteor
+#Mexican Universities Debating Championship
+This repository contains the mudc.mx website developed using Meteor